voldien/VDEngine/README.md

 # VDEngine #
 ---
-VDEngine - (Virtual Dimension) Engine is a finalized game engine that was in development 2013.
-It was part of an assignment in secondary school.
-It was influenced by the Unity3D engine.
+VDEngine - (Virtual Dimension) Engine is a finalized game engine that were in development 2013.
+The engine was influenced by the Unity3D engine as a result of previous knowledge of how to make game in the engine.

 This game engines design is highly entangled thus it's not recommend to continue the development of this engine.
-However it's useful enough to make small projects.
+However it's useful enough to make small game projects.

 ## Features ##
 ---